 Be sure to get accurate information for your benefits and your employment by connecting with appropriate resources and counselors.

-Work with a specialist to deal with any tax, criminal justice, credit/debt and/or immigration issues.
+Work with a specialist to deal with issues related to taxes, criminal justice, credit or debt, or immigration.

-Learn about your legal rights and responsibilities and strategies to prevent or address discrimination.
-Topics to explore include reasonable accommodation, the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA) and other legal protections that may apply to you.
+Learn about your legal rights and responsibilities and gain strategies to prevent or address discrimination.
+Topics to explore include reasonable accommodation, the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and any other legal protections that may apply to you.
 As part of this exploration, consider confidentiality and disclosure issues.

 Resources to assist

-- Social Security Administration's Red Book, a guide to work incentives for SSI and SSDI recipients
+- The Social Security Administration's Red Book, a guide to work incentives for SSI and SSDI recipients

-- Accommodating Employees with Human Immunodeficiency Virus (HIV)
+- Job Accommodation Network: Accommodating Employees with Human Immunodeficiency Virus page

 - How to File a Charge of Employment Discrimination